Kryze/pybatch/README.md

 Pybatch is a program who let you schedule execution of a command when you want.

-It's a school project for a Course of M1 MIAGE
+It's a school project for a M1 MIAGE course.

 ## Installation

 ----------

-This project only works for UNIX system because of the use of semaphore and for the meaning of the course.
+This project only works for UNIX systems because of the use of semaphore and for the meaning of the course.

 First, you need to install `posix_ipc` by running :